Are you ready for an industry change? Read here to find out about the benefits of nonlinear careers that prepare us for an industry change.

 Working a variety of jobs for various companies throughout your career can give you a leg up.
 The knowledge and expertise you gain throughout the years will allow you to more easily apply said knowledge to whichever industry you end up in next.

 By taking on a range of different jobs, not only will your character and resume grow, but your general and specific skill sets will as well.
 A flexible set of skills will help your experience broaden and your potential for success widen.
+For example, skills you develop in the hospitality industry are highly transferable to many service jobs.

 The wider you cast your net, the more professional relationships you will make.